BOARD OF DIRECTORS

 I work at EMERGE because it is a program that made a promise and stood on that promise.
 So for that, I am grateful and loyal.

 I work at EMERGE because it has given me the opportunity to contribute something positive back into the community.

 I work at EMERGE because it showed me that the only ceiling I have is the one I place on myself.

 In 2013, this place gave me a home and a purpose in New Haven.
 I've had the privilege of being mentored by Dan Jusino, our founding Executive Director, who saw something in me before I saw it in myself.
 The team here inspires me every day, and the model and culture is one that makes a tremendous impact on everyone involved.

 Director of Planning and Partnership

 I work at EMERGE believing in the urgency and necessity of building up systems of healing and communal care in the face of prisons and policing.
-After witnessing Real Talk as a graduate student and seeing the depth of care that makes EMERGE unique, I'm glad to join in supporting the team full-time and inviting partners into this work.
+Seeing the depth of care that makes EMERGE unique, I'm glad to join in supporting the team full-time and inviting partners into this work.